Brussels International Exposition (1910): Fire

-There was a big fire on 14 and 15 August which gutted several pavilions in the Solbosch part of the exhibition.
+There was a large fire on 14 and 15 August which gutted several pavilions in the Solbosch part of the exhibition.
 Part of the Belgian and French sections were destroyed, but the worst hit was the English section.
 After the fire, some destroyed parts were rebuilt at a rapid pace.
 This event attracted the attention of the public and the organisers were able to successfully use it for the promotion of the exhibition.

 Legacy

 The Hotel Astoria was built for the fair, at 101–103, rue Royale/Koningsstraat, and is now a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.